Zip is an app-based buy now, pay later (BNPL) platform that can be used both instore and online.

-We want to see products like Zip meet the consumer protections under the credit law
+We want to see products like Zip Pay meet the consumer protections under the credit law

-We've also reviewed the draft version of the code and we think it falls short.
-It won't deal with the high costs, inadequate hardship policies, or overselling of credit to people who are already under financial pressure.
+We've reviewed the code and we think it falls short.
+It doesn't deal with the high costs, inadequate hardship policies, or overselling of credit to people who are already under financial pressure.

 We think that BNPL products act just like credit, but they're exploiting a loophole in the law that means they don't need to comply with basic consumer protections.
 We want to see products like Zip Pay meet the consumer protections under the credit law.